Drecollins1/Drecollins1/README.md

 - 👋 Hi, I’m @Drecollins1
 - 👀 I’m interested in ...learning Coding
-- 🌱 I’m currently learning ...Html and Css
+- 🌱 I’m currently learning ...Html and Css and JavaScript
 - 💞️ I’m looking to collaborate on ...don't know yet
 - 📫 How to reach me ...adarecollins@gmail.com